Beth (song): Composition and recording

 Ezrin made several arrangements of the song's melody and wrote part of the lyrics.
 Gene Simmons suggested changing the name to "Beth" because it would be easier to sing and to avoid confusion with Jeff Beck.
 However, Lydia Criss later claimed credit for proposing the change for the same reason, and because the original Becky had a twin sister named Beth.
+Guitarist Ace Frehley attributed the modification to Ezrin, allegedly to make the name less androgynous.

 In his autobiography, Simmons recounted that "I have never seen [Criss] compose a single song.
 Peter might have contributed a line or two of the lyrics, but after listening to Penridge's original demo, it's clear who made the original song".
-In 2014, during an interview for Rolling Stone, Paul Stanley agreed with Simmons's assessment that Penridge was the main writer, and he commented that Criss had nothing to do with the composition of "Beth", adding that "if you write one hit, you should be able to write two".
-Criss, in his defense, mentioned that Stanley was jealous because "he is the main vocalist of a group in which he did not write the greatest success.
+In a 2014 interview for Rolling Stone, Paul Stanley agreed with Simmons's assessment that Penridge was the main writer, and he commented that Criss had nothing to do with the composition of "Beth", adding that "if you write one hit, you should be able to write two".
+Criss, in his defense, asserted that Stanley was jealous because "he is the main vocalist of a group in which he did not write the greatest success.
 That's his problem.
 They hate the fact that I was the songwriter of a hit and won the People's Choice".

-For the song's recording, Ezrin brought the New York Philharmonic orchestra and musician Dick Wagner into the A&R studio as a substitute for Ace Frehley.
+For the song's recording, Ezrin brought the New York Philharmonic orchestra and musician Dick Wagner into the A&R studio as a substitute for Frehley, making Beth a dramatic departure from the band's typical hard rock sound.
 According to Criss and Simmons, Frehley did not participate in the recording because he was engaged in playing cards with friends.
 Once the orchestra arrived at the studio, Ezrin suggested that all 25 members wear fake tuxedos and that Criss appear in the studio in his trademark makeup so he could take some pictures.
 For his part, Ezrin put on a top hat and played the grand piano.
 Finally, Criss recorded the vocals at the Record Plant studio.

 Structurally, "Beth" lacks a solo; instead, the mid-octave section repeats the intro along with the chorus in an orchestral interlude.
 The sound of the violin and viola, led by the cello, change the key from C major to A minor and then the trumpets, tubas, trombones and French horns enter, accentuating the hook.

-The song was a last-minute addition to the Destroyer album.
-According to Bill Aucoin, the manager of Kiss at that time, Simmons and Stanley did not want "Beth" on the album because it was not a typical Kiss song.
-Aucoin insisted on keeping the song on the record.
-During recording, Criss was the only band member in the studio, making "Beth" the only Kiss song to have no instrumentals from any member of the band.
-Criss was backed by a recording of a piano and harp, a dramatic departure from the band's usual hard rock sound.
+During recording, Criss was by himself in the studio, making Beth the only Kiss song to contain no instrumentals from any member of the band.